PatrickKyei/exception/_posts/2022-03-03-confidence-is-essential-to-your-success.md

 ## KEY TAKEWAYS

-- You have to cultivate the habit of slef promotion.
+- You have to cultivate the habit of self promotion.
 - Confidence is a learned skill.
 It improves with practice.
 - You will face opposing views when you start to express your convictions.
-Stand your grounds, change makes people uneasy and you should expect that a lot.
+Stand your grounds; change makes people uneasy and you should expect that a lot.